 Joanna Scott is the author of nine books, including The Manikin, which was a finalist for the Pulitzer Prize; Various Antidotes and Arrogance, which were both finalists for the PEN/Faulkner Award; and the critically acclaimed Make Believe, Tourmaline, and Liberation.
 This tale is a story of race, class and the playing out of these social states in the lives of family members who fight for custody of a mixed-race child.

-Touba and the Meaning of Night (Women Writing the Middle East), by Shahrnush Parsipur The Feminist Press at CUNY (2006), Hardcover, 320 pages New. $15.00
+Touba and the Meaning of Night (Women Writing the Middle East), by Shahrnush Parsipur

 Click here to purchase.